-This lesson is designed for middle-school students to investigate the new food guide using the U.S. Department of Agriculture (USDA) website.
+This lesson is designed for middle-school students to investigate the new food guide using Choose MyPlate, from the U.S. Department of Agriculture (USDA).
 It helps students know what foods they should eat, what nutrients their bodies need, and how much to eat to maintain a healthy weight.
 Students also learn the value of combining exercise with their diets to improve life-long eating habits.
 After exploring the website and understanding the importance of eating healthy foods, students can extend their interest by evaluating their own eating habits using other subject links within the program.

 In this lesson, students will investigate the differently sized colored sections of MyPlate.
 They will explore the food guide through the website and understand the importance of eating healthy foods.
 And, they will explore how to combine exercise with eating well to stay healthy.

 Introduce students to MyPlate by sharing copies of The Food Guide Pyramid Becomes a Plate from the KidsHealth website.
 Students also could use their MyPlate student esheet to go to and read this article.
 After students have read the article, ask them general discussion questions to gauge their understanding.

 Now, ask students to use their student esheet again to go to the ChooseMyPlate.gov to view the graphic of the food plate in the middle of the page.
 This graphic is clickable so students should examine the different colored sections used on the plate to show how much of a particular food group a person should eat each day.
 Discuss what the food plate means with students.